-Disclosure in respect of equity shares transferred in the Company's unclaimed suspense account
+Disclosure in respect of equity shares transferred in the Company's unclaimed suspense account iv.
+Transmission and Transposition are received from the Members of the Company holding shares in physical form.

 Securities and Exchange Board of India, vide its circular dated 25 January 2022, considering the enhanced measures to ease dealings in securities market by the Investors, has mandated listed companies to issue shares in dematerialized form only, when such shares are required to be issued pursuant to the following requests: